pachi81/GlucoDataHandler/PrivatePolicy.md

 - **Purpose:** This data is used solely to provide you with a consolidated view of your glucose levels and to allow other health applications you use to access this information via Health Connect.
 - **Storage:** These health data are processed locally on your device.
 We do not upload your health data to our own servers or any third-party servers other than Google Health Connect (only upon your activation).

+#### Accessibility Service API
+Our Application uses the **AccessibilityService API** to provide the following feature:
+- **Always-On-Display (AOD) Overlay:** The service is used to detect when the device is in lock screen or AOD mode to overlay glucose information.
+This allows users to view their glucose levels without waking the device.
+- **Data Collection:** We do **not** use the AccessibilityService API to collect, store, or share any personal or sensitive user data.
+All processing occurs locally on your device.
+- **Activation:** The use of this service is optional and must be explicitly enabled by the user in the Android Accessibility settings after a prominent disclosure is shown within the application.

 #### Usage Data